-Dark matter.
-Most of what is, isn't visible or otherwise detectable.
+Dark matter: Most of the matter in galaxies (and the Universe) isn't visible or otherwise detectable

 One possibility is that dark matter is some form of dead stars, such as white dwarfs, neutron stars, or black holes.
 White dwarfs are known to exist, but they are very faint, because they are only about the size of the Earth, and counts of white dwarfs in our neighborhood could easily be "off" by a factor of two or more, and in more distant regions, such as the halo and nucleus of the Galaxy, any estimate of the number of white dwarfs would be literally an educated guess, and perhaps more a guess, than educated.